 No leftover white streaks on my face from the sunscreen – the white hair is another story.

 I used Rocky Mountain’s Sunscreen and their SPF 15 Vanilla Coconut Lip Butter on this trip, and they both worked wonderfully and smelled great.
 DYK – the snow reflects close to 80% of solar radiation.
-Also, the sun is more dangerous in the mountains, for every 1,000 meters of elevation gain, the sun increases by 15-20%.
+Also, the sun is more dangerous in the mountains.
+For every 1,000 meters of elevation gain, the sun increases by 15-20%.
 (The Columbia Icefield is 3,000m.)Sunscreen isn’t just for the summer; I also wear it on my face all year long.

-I am currently trying the Rocky Mountain Hydrating Outdoor Butter, which I apply after a day in the sun – I can’t get my teenaged boys to use it, but I’m sure you moms with little ones will figure out a creative way to get it on your children.
+I am currently trying the Rocky Mountain Hydrating Outdoor Butter, which I apply after a day in the sun – I can’t get my teenage boys to use it, but I’m sure you moms with little ones will figure out a creative way to get it on your children.

 Best of all, Rocky Mountain Sunscreen is Reef Friendly!